line/stellite/SERVER_GUIDE.md

 ## QUIC Discovery

-To use a QUIC server, you must understand [QUIC Discovery](https://docs.google.com/document/d/1i4m7DbrWGgXafHxwl8SwIusY2ELUe8WX258xt2LFxPM/edit).
+To use the QUIC server, you must understand [QUIC Discovery](https://docs.google.com/document/d/1i4m7DbrWGgXafHxwl8SwIusY2ELUe8WX258xt2LFxPM/edit).

 To use QUIC Discovery, you need to specify the "Alternative Service" option in an HTTP request header as follows: